kign/c4wa/etc/doc/language.md

 `c4wa` compiler operates on a subset of C language.
 In this section, we attempt to describe this subset.
 Obviously, details might change as work on the compiler continues.

+To make it clear from the start, there is no expectation that any existing C code, other than completely trivial, would pass through `c4wa` compilation unchanged.
+However, for a typical C code, which doesn't rely on external functions or libraries ( excluding `malloc` and everything you can easily implement or import from your runtime), doesn't use any compiler- or OS-specific features, and doesn't make too much use of the more obscure (`union`s, `goto`s, etc.) or recently added (`long long`, `_Generic`, etc.) C language features, making it `c4wa` -compatible shouldn't take too much effort.

+Instead of attempting to support any _existing_ C code (an attempt which would be futile anyway without supporting significant chunk of standard library), emphasis was made to make it easier to write _new_ code

+ 1. with as few limitations as possible compared to standard C,
+ 2. such that this new code would still compile with standard C compiler.

 ## Design goals

   * **Direct translation.**<br> We try to only support features of C language which could be directly and unambiguously